christ-resurrected/gospel-tracts/tract_pocket_trifold.typ

 #trifold-exterior(
   [
     #twin-emoji-heading(fire)[= DANGER!]
-    Jesus says #verse[Mark 9:43-44][#quote[If your hand causes you to *sin*, cut it off.
+    Jesus says #verse[Mk.9:43-44][#quote[If your hand causes you to *sin*, cut it off.
 It is better for you to enter into life maimed, rather than having two hands, to go to hell, into the fire that shall never be quenched -- where #quote[_Their worm does not die And the fire is not quenched._]]]
+    #seeAlso[Mat.5:29]

     #verse[Mark 7:21-22][#quote[For from within, out of the heart of men, proceed *evil thoughts*, *adulteries*, *fornications*, *murders*, *thefts*, *covetousness*, *wickedness*, *deceit*, *lewdness*, an *evil eye*, *blasphemy*, *pride*, *foolishness*.]]
     // Luke 13:1-5, John 5:26-29, 12:31, 15:6].